-A new mining operations' taxation regime entered into force on January 1, 2015, and it is applicable to both individuals and legal persons, regardless of their residence, which perform mining operations in Mozambique.
+The current mining operations' taxation regime entered into force on January 1, 2015, and it is applicable to both individuals and legal persons, regardless of their residence, which perform mining operations in Mozambique.

-These entities are subject to the general taxation regime and cumulatively to the special taxation regime, established under Act 28/2014 of September 23, namely (i) Tax on Mining Production ("Imposto sobre a Produção Mineira"/IPM), (ii) Surface Tax ("Imposto sobre a Superficie"/ISS), (iii) Tax on Income Deriving from Mineral Sources ("Imposto sobre a Renda de Recurso Mineiro"/IRRM), and (iv) special rules to determine the taxable income under IRPS and IRPC.
+These entities are subject to the general taxation regime and cumulatively to the special taxation regime, established under Act no. 28/2014, of September 23, as amended by Act no. 15/2017, of December 28, namely: (i) Tax on Mining Production (Imposto sobre a Produção Mineira/IPM); (ii) Surface Tax (Imposto sobre a Superficie/ISS); (iii) Tax on Income Deriving from Mineral Sources (Imposto sobre a Renda de Recurso Mineiro/IRRM); and (iv) special rules to determine the taxable income under IRPS and IRPC.